Vasyl-Bodnar/einstrap/README.md

 # einstrap

 A small 8 bit instruction bytecode.
+Capable of supporting higher-bit system however.

 Note that it is bound to change heavily to fit my usecases.